 - 3-4 tablespoons chocolate chips (see tips)

-- Sterilize flour (see tips for why this is important!): add flour to a microwave safe bowl (you can sterilize as much as you’d like at once), and heat at full power in the microwave until flour is at least 165°F on an instant-read thermometer.
-Be sure to stir the flour before taking the temperature to ensure you are reading the overall temperature accurately.
-Continue to cook in 30 second bursts until you reach temp (about 2-3 minutes for an average microwave and a few cups of flour).
-Alternatively, you can bake a sheet pan of flour at 350 for 7-10 minutes.
+- Sterilize flour (see tips for why this is important): add flour to a microwave safe bowl (you can sterilize as much as you'd like as once).
+Heat at full power in the microwave until flour is at least 165 degrees Fahrenheit on an instant-read thermometer.
+Be sure to stir the flour before taking the temperature to even out any hot spots.
+Continue to cook in 30 second bursts until you reach temp (about 2-3 minutes for a few cups of flour).
+Alternatively you can bake flour spread thinly on a parchment-lined baking pan at 350 degrees Fahrenheit for 7-10 minutes.
 Allow flour to cool to room temperature before continuing.

 - Stir together all ingredients (other than chocolate): combine all the ingredients (excluding the chocolate chips) with a wooden spoon or hand-mixer until smooth and combined.

 - Add chocolate: add in the chocolate chips all at once and stir in by hand just until evenly distributed throughout the dough.

 - Share and enjoy: grab a fellow cookie dough lover, two spoons, and enjoy!